xanderhieken/AirlineSafetyDataViz/README.md

 ## The Data
 The first dataset was included in Nate Silver's article and was mandatory for this project:
 * [**Aviation Safety Network statistics for airline fatalities**](https://github.com/fivethirtyeight/data/tree/master/airline-safety)
+* Can be found in the data folder as `airline-safety.csv`

 Additionally, I was required to use one supplemental dataset for my visualizations, so I settled on highway fatality data to contrast the airline statistics:
 * [**National Highway Traffic Safety Administration (NHTSA) statistics for fatal crashes**](https://www-fars.nhtsa.dot.gov/Main/index.aspx)
+* Raw data can be found in the data folder as `Combined Highway Stats.xlsx`
+* Data formatted specifically for Tableau can be found in the data folder as `Custom Highway Stats.xlsx`

 ## Tasks
 1. Use the data to create compelling graphics in Tableau